 This process may vary for different embassies, and can cost several hundred dollars and take weeks or months to process, so plan early.

-Enrollment at Lone Star College five processes: admission, visa approval by the U.S. government, orientation, advisement and course registration.
+Enrollment at Lone Star College five processes: admission, visa approval by the U.S. government, advisement, orientation and course registration.